akiomiyao/tef/README.md

 perl tef.pl a=ttm2,b=ttm5,ref=IRGSP1.0,tsd_size=5,th=0.7,option=clear,sort_tmp=/mnt/ssd/tmp,max_process=8
 ```
 Additionally, if an error occurs and the program stops, execute ulimit -n 4096 before running this program.
 This will increase the limit on the number of files that can be opened at once.

+## Input Files

+- `read/`
+  Input FASTQ files (uncompressed or compressed: `.gz`, `.bz2`, `.xz`).
+  Both paired-end and single-end reads are supported.

+## Output Files (Junction Method)

+Result files are output into a directory specified by `a` and `b`.

+### Main files

+- `junction_method.genotype.a.b`
+  Intermediate genotype file.
+This is the central file for the junction method,
+  and most other result files are generated from this file.

+- `junction_method.summary.a.b`
+  Summary of detected transposition events.

+- `junction_method.tepos.a.b`
+  Estimated genomic positions of transposable element insertions.

+- `junction_method.a.b.vcf`
+  Detected insertion events in VCF format.

+- `junction_method.verify.a.b`
+  Verified insertion events supported by both head- and tail-side alignments
+  of the transposable element.
+  This file is intended for manual or downstream verification of insertion events.

+- `junction_method.log`
+  Log file for the junction method.

+### Supporting files and directories

+- `count.20/`
+  Count data used to detect junctions.
+  If additional analysis is required, keep this directory.

+- `reads_containing_junction.a.b`
+  Reads containing junction sequences used for verification.

+- `alignment.a.b`
+  Read alignment files generated to create the verify file.

 ## Getting tef.pl
 Clone the repository: